 Radio frequency identification (RFID) tags are a broad category of smart labels encompassing near field communication (NFC) tags, ultra-high-frequency (UHF) tags and more.
-If you’re considering deploying an RFID solution, it’s important to understand the differences between each RFID type and partner with a label converter experienced in delivering tags for your business application.
+If you’re considering deploying an RFID solution, it’s important to understand the differences between each RFID type and partner with a pressure-sensitive label converter experienced in delivering tags for your business application.

 Here, we’ll cover everything you need to know to compare different RFID types: